RyanKadri/xsrt/README.md

 ### Chrome Extension

 You can run the recording code on most sites (barring some known issues with "unfriendly" CSPs).
-To build this code, you can run npm run build:extension.
+To build this code, you can run `npm run build:extension`.
 Since this is purely a DX tool for this project, I do not plan on adding this to the chrome store.
 Instead, I would recommend installing it as an unpacked extension